ryanhightower/interview/INTERSECTION.md

 # Make a Traffic Intersection!

-We want to see code you've written.
-Some people don't have open source or freely available code they can share, so we have some short code challenges they can do.

-Use whatever language and tech stack you're most comfortable with.

-Please try not to spend more than two hours coding.
-This is to protect you; we don't want you to spend hours coding only for either one of us to decide later we aren't a good fit for each other.

-Just like in real life, you can use the internet to help you remember some syntax or figure out a library.
-Unlike real life, you *should not* use someone else's solution for the coding challenge.
-Use good judgement.
-Googling how to read in a file is fine.
-Googling "how does a spell-checker work" to get a basic idea of an algorithm is fine.
-Copying and pasting a spell-checker you've found online is not fine.

-The goal isn't to finish the assignment (though we won't complain if you do!).
-The goal is to see how you approach a problem.
-Can you decide on and implement an algorithm?
-What data structures do you use?
-How do you organize your code?
-What parts of the problem seem most important to solve?

-Please contact us if anything in the instructions is confusing.
-We've tried to leave space for creativity and problem-solving, but we also don't want you becoming frustrated or stuck.

-## The Problem

 Write a program that models a traffic intersection.

 The intersection is a four-way intersection.
 Each part of the intersection has four lanes: